Inverness Tours & Trips

 Loch Ness, Inverness & the Highlands - from Glasgow

-CHARLES, traveled in April
+Daniel, traveled in June

 The Highland capital of Inverness welcomes visitors with an overnight stay near Culloden Battlefield and Clava Cairns.
 Sample fine whisky at Dalwhinnie Distillery and delve into military history at Ruthven Barracks.
 Mercedes transport ensures comfort throughout.